Best Beaches on Naxos: Every Beach Worth Visiting (2026)

 HAWAII BEACH

-We visited on a whim, looking to find somewhere quiet and secluded to lay our towel for the afternoon, and as we glimpsed the beach for the first time through the Cedar forest, we knew we’d made a wonderful decision.
+We found Hawaii Beach on a whim, looking for somewhere quiet to lay a towel for the afternoon.
+As we came through the cedar forest and caught the first glimpse of the beach, we knew we'd made a very good decision.

 THE DETAILS